-The course content will be delivered in two ways:

-- 1. Pre-recorded videos will be posted on the course website you are required to watch and review this material on your own in your own time (i.e. asynchronously) - 2.
-Live, remote lectures will be held on Zoom where we will cover further course material and solve problems (i.e. synchronously)
+The course content will be delivered in pre-recorded videos that will be posted on the course website every Thursday - you are required to watch and review this material on your own in your own time (i.e. asynchronously).

 For success in this course it is recommended that you: